rbala16/README-generator_rb/generateREADME.md

 * [Questions](#questions)

 ## Installation
-npm install
+npm init and npm install

 ## Usage
-TO create README for project
+run node index.js and answer prompt questions in order to generate README file

 ## License
-🏆

 ***BSD 3-Clause License***
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 _To get more information about the license click on license badge_

 ## Contributing
-🧛Rajni is contributing in the project
+🧛Rajni bala is contributing in the project

 ## Tests
-Any test required please mention here: no
+Any test required please mention here:
+No

 ## Questions
 _Contact Information is mentioned here ,Please feel free to